Tuesday, September 15, 2015

 Unless a publisher specifies that the book will be copyrighted in your name (and offers to send you proof), do not give your copyright to a publisher.

 My first book was published by a small publishing house, the owner of which sent me what she called a "boilerplate" contract.
 (There is no such thing.
 All contracts are negotiable.)
 One of the clauses stated that the publisher would hold the copyright of my book.
 I balked, although I wasn't sure what the details of copyright were, and refused to sign the contract.
-Reluctantly ("Oh, all right.") the publisher agreed.
+Reluctantly ("Oh, all right.") the publisher agreed to remove the clause.
 Years later, when the book had gone out of print, I hired a lawyer to restore my rights.
 (Had the out-of-print clause been better worded I would not have needed a lawyer, but that's a topic for another post.)

 Subsequently, I self-published a second edition, which sold significantly more copies than the first edition.
 Had I given up my copyright, a second edition probably would not have been published, and the book would simply have died.